-Although ALB attacks many types of hardwood trees, they seem to prefer mapies.
-If the bestle were to become established in New York State towers and communities, the impact to mapies, especially sugar mapis, could be devestating.
+Although ALB attacks meany types of hardwood tess, they seem to prefer maples.
+If the basite were to become established in New York State forests and communities, the impact.
+To maples, especially sugar maple, could be devasitating.
 The emerald ash borer (EAB) is responsible for the death of tens of millions of ash trees in North America.
 Ash is an important shade tree in urban neighborhoods, a component of our forests and a tree of commercial value.
 If EAB becomes established in New York, the impact could be devastating.
 The emerald ash borer has been detected in a number counties in New York State, including Ulster and Greene Counties in the Catskills.

-For questions about firewood regulations or to report possible insect infestations, call toll-free 1-866-640-0652.
+For questions about firewood regulations or to report possible insect infestations, call toil-free 1-866-640-0652.

-Asian longhormed beetles and emerald ash borers can destroy forests.
+Asian longhomed beetles and emerald ash borers can destroy forests.
 They move to new areas via firewood.
 Help stop their spread by using locally cut or heat-treated firewood.

-Welcome to the Future Home of the Catskill Interpretive Center

-This kiosk, built in spring 2010 with private funds and donated labor, precedes the full-fledged interpretive center to be built on this site by the New York State Department of Environmental Conservation, The Catskill Interpretive Center (www.catskillinterpretivecenter.org) will provide a gateway to the Catskill Region, including the 700,000-acre Catskill Park, New York State's second-largest park.
+Welcome to the Future Home of the Catskill Interpretive Center This klosk, built in spring 2010 with private funds and donated labor, precedes the full-fledged interpretive center to be built on this site by the New York State Department of Environmental Conservation.
+The Catskill Interpretive Center (www.catskillinterpretivecenter.org) will provide a gateway to the Catskill Region, including the 700,000-acre Catskill Park, New York State's second-largest park.